skohlmann/spatial-image-information/README.md

 A simple command line tool for calculating spatial information for images based on Soble operator.

+## Status

+Warning: this tool is very alpha.

 # Introduction

 The command line tool calculates spatial information based on the Sobel operator.
 The